cazala/synaptic/docs/testing.md

   switch injects either the three direct weights or the network kernel plus its row-major matrices and biases into a live three-channel Neural CA. Synaptic `tanh` and Automata activation `1` are equivalent.
-Matrix heatmaps make the network artifact visible, and held-out digit seeds or independent color noise reveal each rule's recurrent dynamics.
+Matrix heatmaps make the network artifact visible, and held-out digit seeds or independent noise reveal each rule's recurrent dynamics.
 The 10-way classifier readout is deliberately not transferred because it is not part of either local CA rule.
 - Sequence recall trains the length 4→10 DSR curriculum, then animates random